lluisalemanypuig/optimality-syntactic-dependency-distances/README.md

-# Preprocessed data and code for the article ["The optimality of syntactic dependency distances"](https://arxiv.org/abs/2007.15342)
+# Preprocessed data and code for the article ["Optimality of syntactic dependency distances"](https://arxiv.org/abs/2007.15342)

 ## Preprocessed data